Peepstar/library-users-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Build Restful CRUD API for library users(Members & Librarians).
+Restful CRUD API for library users(Members & Librarians) and Seminars to create relationships between entities.
 Engineered for scalability and simplicity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>